WULPUS/python_testbench/docs/docs/setup.md

 uv add python_testbench
 ```

+!!! success
     Now, you can move to a [basic setup](basic_setup.md) to get started with the testbench.